Skip to main content

 The German fleet mainly fishes for redfish on the Greenland Shelf and, until 2020, in the Irminger Sea.
 Two redfish species, the beaked redfish (Sebastes mentella) and the golden redfish (Sebastes norvegicus, formerly Sebastes marinus), occur in several stocks there.
 The status of these stocks varies.
 The two species are also caught together on the East Greenland Shelf.
 It is often difficult to distinguish between golden redfish and beaked redfish, resulting in misreporting between the co-occurring species or both species being reported together as "redfish".
 This complicates the assessment and management of stocks.

 The exact status of the beaked redfish stock on the Greenland Shelf cannot be accurately assessed.
 The stock has declined sharply since 2010 and has not improved in subsequent years.
-As the most recent values for the biomass index of the Greenland Shallow Water Survey have been close to zero in recent years, ICES recommends zero catches of this stock for 2025 and 2026.
+As the most recent values for the biomass index of the Greenland Shallow Water Survey have been close to zero in recent years, ICES recommends zero catches from this stock for 2025 and 2026.

 The explanation of redfish in the Greenland/Irminger Sea as a PDF download

-On the Norwegian shelf, in the Norwegian Sea and in the Barents Sea, there are also two redfish species of commercial importance: the beaked redfish (Sebastes mentella) and the golden redfish (Sebastes norvegicus).
+On the Norwegian shelf, in the Norwegian Sea and in the Barents Sea, there are two redfish species of commercial importance: the beaked redfish (Sebastes mentella) and the golden redfish (Sebastes norvegicus).

-In contrast, the golden redfish stock (Sesbastes norvegicus) found on the Norwegian shelf and in the Barents Sea is currently in a poor state.
+In contrast, the golden redfish stock (Sebastes norvegicus) found on the Norwegian shelf and in the Barents Sea is currently in a poor state.
 The spawning stock biomass has declined continuously since the late 1990s and is at the lowest level in the time series below critical biomass reference points.
 ICES therefore recommends zero catches for the years 2025 and 2026.
 In addition, ICES recommends minimizing bycatches of golden redfish in other fisheries, such as for cod and saithe.
 Nevertheless, over 10 000 tons per year were caught internationally in 2022 and 2023.

 The explanation of redfish in the Norwegian Sea/Barentssea as a PDF download